 You can munch on everything from traditional Norwegian delights at the New Market Hall or sample a fish-based lunch at a fisherman’s hut down at the harbour.
 Or you could go fully gourmet and experience the heavenly melted cheese sandwiches devised by a 3-Michelen-starred chef at MELT in St. Hanshaugen.
-If you are headed somewhere exclusive, be sure to book in advance and maybe see you bank manager about a re-mortgage.

 5. Find out about polar exploration The Fram Museum

 If you’re at all interested in early exploration, especially into the icy northern and southern regions of the Earth, then hitting up the Fram Museum should be on your list of cool stuff to do in Oslo.
 This place is home to the strongest wooden ship ever built: the Fram, which fittingly means “Forward” in Norwegian, and is the only ever ship to have sailed as far north and as far south as it has.

 Here you’ll get to climb aboard the ship, originally in operation during the 1890s, and see how the crew (and their dogs) lived in the arctic and antarctic.
 You can also embark on the Polar Simulator, to see what it was really like to explore the coldest regions of the planet.

 6. Get inspired at the Nobel Peace Center